-Upon receipt of an application for an exception, division staff reviews the application within 10 business days.
+Upon receipt of an exception application, division staff reviews the application within 10 business days.
 If the application is incomplete, the applicant will be notified of the additional items necessary to complete the application.
-If the application is complete, the applicant is advised of a prehearing conference and hearing will be scheduled by the Bureau of Hearings.
+If the application is complete, a hearing will be scheduled by the Bureau of Hearings.

-Immediately following the prehearing conference, a hearing on-the-record will be conducted by an administrative law judge.
 The applicant has the responsibility at the hearing to explain the compelling reasons why an exception from the requirements is warranted for this project.
 After the hearing, the judge will prepare a written recommendation, which summarizes the facts in the case and recommends a decision to the Board.
-At the same time the recommendation is transmitted to the Board, the applicant and the other parties to the case will also receive copies.
+As the recommendation is transmitted to the Board, the applicant and the other parties to the case will also receive copies.

 A minimum of 10 days will transpire from the date of the recommendation and the date the Board takes final action.
-This period of time is provided to assure the applicant and the other parties an opportunity to review the recommendation and offer any written clarification or arguments believed necessary for the Board to consider before action being taken.
+This period of time is provided to assure the applicant and the other parties an opportunity to review the recommendation and offer any written clarification or arguments believed necessary for the Board to consider before taking action.
 Such clarification or arguments shall be in the form of a sworn statement.

 Action taken by the Board can be appealed to Circuit Court in the county where the project is located within 60 days of the Board's Final Order.
 In addition, the Board may order a rehearing in a contested case on its own motion or on request of a party.